KevinMusgrave/pytorch-metric-learning/docs/testers.md

 ## GlobalEmbeddingSpaceTester
-Computes nearest neighbors by looking at all points in the embedding space.
+Computes nearest neighbors by looking at all points in the embedding space (rather than a subset).
 This is probably the tester you are looking for.
 To see it in action, check one of the [example notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples)
 ```python
 testers.GlobalEmbeddingSpaceTester(*args, **kwargs)
 ```